 There were a few people that flocked to the newfound swing craze, (notably Rockabilly enthusiasts and the like) who were fairly educated as far as what styles belonged to what era, but for the majority of us, we latched onto anything that looked like it was from before 1960.

+Dressing well is the way that Jazz musicians and dancers has postured themselves as cultural creatives and visionaries.
+Back in the day, people got nicknames like Count, Duke, Prez and Lady, and joined socialites as equals.
+We followed suit (no pun intended).
 Ties that could be gotten for a few dollars at garage sales or thrift stores gave an opportunity to express personal style that I never had a way to express before.
-With ties alone, I learned veritable lexicons of terminology: Figuratives, geometrics and brocades.
+With ties alone, I learned veritable lexicons of terminology: Figuratives, geometrics, dead-stocks, peek-a-boos and brocades.
 Collar bars, tie bars, bow tie knots, four-in-hands, and half-Windsors.
 I went from a pretty schlubby dude that had rocked cargo pants un-ironically to a guy who could put together an outfit with (gasp) mixed patterns and fabrics, I discovered classic cocktails and danced a few different dances from a forgotten time.
 Discovering swing made me feel like James Bond.

 We weren’t purists in any sense of the word — for music, fashion or moves.
 We were as glad to borrow a turn pattern from West Coast Swing or a vintage video or something we saw on the floor.
 It was a bit of a mess.
 Some of the music was from the 90s, some was from the 30s.
 The flyers were made with fonts from the 50s, and I don’t know what era the bowling shirts came from.
 The Zoot Suits were unintentionally in bad taste, and the wallet chains were decidedly 90s.
 We went from 30s to 90s to 50s and back, and the only thing that really mattered is that we wanted to dance all the time to just about everything.